Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 ## Conclusion

-Even though the content of this post is pretty straightfoward, reaching the end result took me quite a bit of time.
+Even though the content of this post is pretty straightforward, reaching the end result took me quite a bit of time.
 I made numerous attempts to get this to work, however without the `peer` module, I never succeeded.
 These failures were the reason why I gave a look at tools such as `Robot Framework` in a previous post.

 Nevertheless, I'm thrilled that I got this test suite and workflow working because it opens up new possibilities.
-This includes crafting intricate tests for DSUs, which should boost developer confidence, and seamlessly integrating the Common Test results into GitHub.
+These include crafting intricate tests for DSUs, which should boost developer confidence, and seamlessly integrating the Common Test results into GitHub.